Sara Leah Interiors

 Try to limit it to two finishes, anything more can start to look too busy in your space.
 Select a dominate and complimentary finish.
 Utilize these finishes in several ways aswell.
 Consider textures such as polished, matte, antiqued or hammered finishes.
 They help to layer in the details such as nail heads on a chair, coffee table accents or hardware.
 Sprinkle the finishes as opposed to cluttering them together as well.
 If working in an ensuite, I have contrasted chrome vanity hardware with brass faucets, while coordinating the shower fixture in chrome working to compliment the vanity hardware.
 It also allows your eyes to travel through the room taking in the different layers of details.

 Consider your color tones and keep it simple.
-If your space lends itself towards warm tones, cooler accents such as silver tones, chrome, stainless steel or brushed nickel compliment well.
-Cooler spaces work well with brass, coppers and gold.
+If your space lends itself towards cooler tones, accents such as silver tones, chrome, stainless steel or brushed nickel compliment well.
+Warmer spaces work well with brass, coppers and gold.
 It's important to note that not all companies define their finishes similarly, therefore it is essential to look at the actual finishes over the names.